mosharaf/hummus/README.md

 # Hummus

-Traceroute Analysis Toolkit based on Apache Spark
+Traceroute Analysis Toolkit based on Apache Spark.

 ## Making Hummus
 Hummus is built on `Scala 2.9.3` and `Apache Spark 0.8.1-incubating`.